Billikens in the Pros

 Brian Grazier – The 2007 Mark Demling Award winner was drafted by the Colorado Rapids in the fourth round of the 2008 MLS SuperDraft.
 He was a member of the squad with former Billiken teammates John DiRaimondo and Tim Ward.
 Grazier then became senior graduate manager for SLU men’s soccer.
-Currently, he is an assistant coach for Dan Donigan at Rutgers.
+Following an assistant coaching stint at Rutgers, Grazier has returned to Saint Louis and serves as an assistant coach under Mike McGinty.

 Dado Hamzagic – Hamzagic was drafted by the New England Revolution in the second round of the 2009 MLS SuperDraft.
 After a short stint in New England, Hamzagic opted to return to his native Bosnia and played for FK Sarajevo.

 Martin Hutton – After an injury-plagued senior year, free-agent goalkeeper Martin Hutton signed with Kansas City in 2005 for one of the Wizards’ developmental roster spots.
 He signed with Houston for the 2006 season.
 He retired from MLS in 2007 to become the Billikens’ graduate assistant coach.